Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 * Always be thinking about the examples section.
 The most important thing on your entire manual page is the example section.
 If you don't have good examples, it will be hard for many users to sort out how they should use your code.
 So plan ahead and write examples that demonstrate clearly how the functions should be called and that run quickly.
 It is not important that the example data produces a meaningful result, but it is important that the code clearly demonstrate how it is intended to be used.

-Now look again at that manual page that R Studio generated for your new package ('Rd format').
+Now look again at that manual page that RStudio generated for your new package ('Rd format').
 You will notice that (among other things) the example section is not filled in.
 If you were to try and run check on your package right now you would get an error from this.
 Go ahead and try that to see for yourself what will happen.
 From the 'Build' menu, choose 'Check Package' (CTRL-SHIFT-E).
 You should get an error.

 To correct this put a simple example into your manual page.
 This is just the page that describes the package so there is not much for it to demonstrate.
 For now just add the following simple example section as a replacement for what is currently there: